 “Yes, please,” she said, and held out her hand.

-If you enjoyed this short story, check out my other free short dragon stories: Dragon Love and Dragon Dreams.
+If you enjoyed this short story, check out my other free short dragon stories: Wonder Woman and the Dragons, For Love of a Dragon, Dragon Dreams and Dragon Love.
 My full-length novels Dragons of Desert and Dust and Dragons of Frost and Fire are available in paperback, Kindle and other ebook platforms.
+Dragons of Wind and Waves, the third companion novel in the Dragons of Earth, Wind, Fire and Air series, will be released in 2018.